simonlotzkar/1800_20233_17/README.md

 ## 5. Bugs and Limitations
 Here are some known bugs and limitations:
-* [Bug] Restaurant cards don't refresh after adding new update
-* [Bug] After deleting updates, bugs out the profile page update counter until refresh
-* [Limitation] If the user denies or doesnt have geolocation, breaks app
+* [Limitation] If the user denies or doesnt have geolocation, doesnt display restaurants
-    * => display restaurants without distance information (random sort) if the user's geolocation fails
+    * => display restaurants without distance information if the user's geolocation fails

 ## 5. Future Plans
 Expansions (large multi-feature additions), features, and optimizations that can be made after launching the app: